FAQ: Application & Admissions

 MPS Applications may be completed using the school's secure online platform.

 All application documents can be uploaded onto the platform and submitted.
-Applicants may log-in/log-out at their pace in order to upload/submit all documents by January 20.
+Applicants may log-in/log-out at their pace in order to upload/submit all documents by the deadline.

 To complete your MPS application, please submit/upload:

 - A fully completed application form

 - An updated resume that includes a description of public service experiences

 - Two required short-answer essays; a third essay question is optional: